aakimura/ghost-copywriter/README.md

 ### Ignoring unchanged databases

 When the databases have not been modified, the code just ignores it.
-This protects against creating training duplicated datasets which uses disk space.
+This protects against creating duplicated training sets which uses disk space.

 Last changes made to either `db.csv` and `db.numbers` are logged in `changelog.txt`.